RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 Implementing Redis on Flash requires preplanning around memory and sizing.
 Considerations and requirements for Redis on Flash include:

 - Flash memory must be locally attached (as opposed to network attached)
-- Flash memory must be dedicated to RoF and not shared with other parts of the database (e.g. durability, binaries, persistence, ect.).
+- Flash memory must be dedicated to RoF and not shared with other parts of the database, such as durability, binaries, or persistence.
 - For the best performance, the SSDs should be NVMe based.

 Flash memory can be SATA or NVMe based storage devices.
 However, we recommend NVMe for the best performance.